 - Make sure the dog gets 15-30 minutes of exercise at least 5 days a week.

 - Commit to training for the dog.
 RedLetter Doodles expects a well-trained and obedient dog.
 If you need to take obedience classes, they will be at your cost.
 Completion certificates will need to be submitted to RedLetter Doodles for our records.

 - You must accept and follow RedLetter Doodles’ recommendations for the dog puppy’s basic health care and vet care such as vaccine schedules, the use of certain medications, etc. It’s really not hard, just common sense.

 - Commit to driving the dog to us for breeding purposes or testing when we request.

 - If a move is necessary you must communicate with us immediately to discuss it.

 - Understand the process involved with caring for fertile and intact males or females and commit to assume those responsibilities and keep them safe.
 Stuff happens when a female dog comes into heat or season.
 This is what it’s critical to each cycle written and projected out.
 Here communication needs to be 100% with RedLetter Doodles accurate.

 - Make sure no other intact dogs are on your premises to prevent unplanned mating or viruses.
 You need to be careful always where your Guardian dog is going.

-- You must be willing to maintain open and honest, truthful lines of communications with RedLetter Doodles with any matter related to the dog/puppy by providing us with a monthly update on the dog/puppy at the first of every month.
-This includes a monthly photo of the puppy e-mailed.
-We have learned that Trust is Earned and Quickly Lost.
+- You must be willing to maintain open and honest, truthful lines of communication with RedLetter Doodles with any matter related to the dog/puppy by providing us with quarterly updates (every three months).
+We have learned that trust is earned slowly and quickly lost.

 - Notify RedLetter Doodles of new contact information if there is your cell number or e-mail changes.
 We are big on communication.